 FFY27 Municipal Harbor Facility Grant Program: To provide financial assistance to municipal or regional housing authority owned harbor facilities, the Alaska Legislature passed landmark legislation in 2006 establishing a new 50/50 matching grant program called the Harbor Facility Grants Program.
-Contact Sarah Cripe, Waterways Planner.
+Contact: Sarah Cripe, Waterways Planner.
 More Information

 Federal Lands Access Program (FLAP): FLAP was established in 23 USC 204 to make funds available for projects that provide access to, are adjacent to, or are located within Federal Lands.
 The program supplements State and local resources for public roads, transit systems, and other transportation facilities, with an emphasis on high-use Federal recreation sites or Federal economic generators.
 Contact: Samantha Shields, Alaska FLAP Program.
 More Information